circlefin/malachite/specs/english/proofs_scheduling.md

 Blocks proposed in a round of the consensus protocol and eventually committed to the blockchain are formed by:

-- A **header** field, containing consensus and blockchain related information
+- A `header` field, containing consensus and blockchain related information
-- A **proofs** field, containing of a, possibly empty, set of proofs of previous blocks
+- A `proof` field, possibly empty, containing a proof  of a set of previous blocks
-- A **payload** field, consisting of a, possibly empty, set transactions submitted by users
+- A `payload` field, possibly empty, consisting of a set transactions submitted by users

 For the sake of the scheduling protocol, we distinguish between two kind of blocks:

-- **Full blocks** carry transactions, i.e., have a non-empty payload.
+- **Full blocks** carry transactions, i.e., have a non-empty `payload`.
-  The protocol requires full blocks to include proofs of previously committed blocks.
+  The protocol requires full blocks to include a non-empty `proof` field.
   Full blocks are the typical and relevant blocks in the blockchain.
-- **Empty blocks** do not carry transactions, i.e., have an empty payload.
+- **Empty blocks** do not carry transactions, i.e., have an empty `payload`.
-  The protocol may force the production of empty blocks, which are undesired, when their proposers do not have proofs to include in the block.
+  The protocol may force the production of empty blocks, which are undesired, when their proposers do not have a proof to include in the block.

 ## Protocol